crow-browser/seed/docs/content/reference/config.md

 {
   "version": {
     "product": "firefox",
-    "version": "102.0.1"
+    "version": "128.0.0"
   }
 }
 ```

 ## buildOptions

-These are flags that change how parts of Gluon operate.
+These are flags that change how parts of Samurai operate.

 ### windowsUseSymbolicLinks